dsteves28/CyberSecurity-Bootcamp/README.md

 **Step 2.** **Creating, Managing, and Automating Cron Jobs** - Creating an archiving and backup scheme to mitigate against malware.

 **Step 3.** **Writing Basic Bash Scripts** - Set up multiple backup directories.
-Each directory will be dedicated to housing text files that you will create with different kinds of system information.
+Each directory will be dedicated to housing text files that will be created with different kinds of system information.

 **Step 4.** **Managing Log File Sizes** - Implement log rotation in order to preserve log entries and keep log file sizes more manageable.
 Also compress logs during rotation to preserve disk space and lower costs.